Clan Ogilvy: 18th century and the Jacobite risings

+Standard used by Lord Ogilvy's regiment at the Battle of Culloden.

 The Clan Ogilvy supported the Stuart cause and joined the Earl of Mar in the Jacobite rising of 1715.
 Lord Ogilvy was attained but was allowed to return home in 1725, although his titles were not restored.
 When he died in 1730 his younger brother, John Ogilvy, assumed the style Earl of Airlie.
 During the Jacobite rising of 1745 his son, David Ogilvy, raised a regiment that was composed mostly of Ogilvys to fight for Prince Charles Edward Stuart.
 In 1746 the regiment fought at the Battle of Culloden.
 After the defeat at Culloden Ogilvy escaped to France.
 There he entered royal service and obtained the rank of general.
 The earldom of Airlie was not restored until an Act of Parliament in 1896 when it was confirmed to David Ogilvy, sixth earl.
 The Ogilvy Earl of Seafield had in fact supported the Acts of Union 1707.